 - Like grass clippings, fall leaves can also be mulched into the lawn.

 - Add leaves to your compost pile and use the humus you make in your garden or plant beds to save money and return vital nutrients back to the soil.

-- Bag in clear plastic bags and leave on the curb line to be picked up by Waste Management on your regularly scheduled trash pickup day.
+- Bag any extra leaves in clear plastic bags and place on the curbline to be picked up by Waste Management on your regularly scheduled trash pickup day.

-The street sweepers you may see on your street are there to pick up dirt and debris using a gutter broom.
-During the fall, they also assist in picking up the leaves that fall on the street.
-They are not equipped to remove a large amount of leaves, such as those raked intentionally from a yard into the street.
+Street sweepers are designed to pick up dirt and debris using a gutter broom.
+During the fall, they also assist in picking up the leaves that fall naturally onto the street.
+They are not equipped to remove a large amount of leaves, such as those raked or blown intentionally from a yard into the street.

 Trees and other vegetation next to streams which drop their leaves into and around the stream, are OK, but as with many things in life, too much can be a bad thing.

 Leaves clog stormwater pipes and cause street flooding.
-Too much decomposing organic waste also adds excess nutrients into our streams and bay causing algal blooms which can be harmful to pets and humans.
-As algae dies, it uses oxygen in the water and can cause fish kills.
+Too much decomposing organic waste also adds excess nutrients to our streams, and ultimately the Chesapeake Bay, causing algal blooms that can be harmful to pets and humans.
+As algae dies, it uses the available oxygen in the water which can cause fish kills.
 Keep piles of leaves from your yard out of the curbline, gutter and any storm drains in front of your house.

 Remember, only rain down the storm drain!